Zhenye-Na/blog/_posts/2018-07-05-introduction-to-crypto-and-cryptocurrencies.md

 ### Hash function:

 - takes any string as input
-- fixed-size output (we’ll use 256 bits)
+- fixed-size output (we'll use 256 bits because it is the size of bitcoin)
 - efficiently computable

 ### Security properties: